HarbourHeading/home-media-server/README.md

 Adding another service to the list is easy.
 Just create another container for it.
 If you search for e.g. "kapowarr docker container" you should find [steps to add it to the docker-compose](https://casvt.github.io/Kapowarr/installation/docker/#__tabbed_4_2).
-For inspiration and ideas, see [Awesome arr](https://github.com/Ravencentric/awesome-arr?tab=readme-ov-file) which lists many arr applications.
+For inspiration and ideas, see for example [Awesome arr](https://github.com/Ravencentric/awesome-arr?tab=readme-ov-file), which lists many arr applications.

 ## Performance/Hardware
 I am able to run it comfortably on **2 core, 4GB RAM, 4GB swap alpine linux virtual machine**.
 Even then, I believe you can get away with **1 core, 2GB RAM and 4GB swap**.